MapRock/TimeMolecules/book_code/readme.md

 ### Changes from the Time Molecules Book.

+Please review this document for information on tutorial steps that have changed since the publication of <i>Time Molecules</i>.

 #### Insight Space Graph Markov Models - Page 234

 The Create_markov_data.py script assumes access to a Kyvos cube and uses the Kyvos Python SDK to query data.